aj242424/Smart_contract_security/DOS/README.md

-# Smart_contract_security

-DOS attack on a smart contract.
+# DOS attack on a smart contract.

 We will see how a contract  which rejects accepting ether is used to trigger a DOS attack on a smart contract .
 We will also see a contract with similar functionality , but which is not vulnerable to DOS attacks.